MarcelaBarella/idwall_challenge/crawlers/README.md

 # Crawler Challenge
-Simple crawler to get thrending threads of Reddit.
+Simple crawler to get thrending threads of Reddit and send then to a Telegram Bot.

 ## Techonologies

 This solution is written in Python 3.6.5 using the following technologies:
-- [scrapy](https://scrapy.org/) - Framework to extract data from websites.
+- [beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Python libary to pulling data from HTML and XML.
-- [argparse](https://docs.python.org/3/library/argparse.html?highlight=argparse) - Built-in library that makes receive arguments easier.
+- [requests](http://docs.python-requests.org/en/master/) - Python libary to consuption of HTTP.
-- [halo](https://github.com/ManrajGrover/halo) - Beautiful spinners for terminal.
+- [telegram bot](https://core.telegram.org/bots) - Bot API HTTP based interface, used to set up and create bot for telegram.

 ## Running Solution
 The two ways that you can run this solution is locally or using docker, for both cases follow the given steps: